-DMA 2000 requires that HMPs consider the risk and vulnerability of socially vulnerable populations to natural hazards.
+The DMA 2000 requires that HMPs consider the risk and vulnerability of socially vulnerable populations to natural hazards.
 These populations can be more susceptible to hazard events, based on a number of factors including their physical and financial ability to react or respond during a hazard and the location and construction quality of their housing.
-For the purposes of this study, vulnerable populations shall include (1) the elderly (persons aged 65 and over) and (2) those living in low-income households.
+For the purposes of this planning process, vulnerable populations include children, elderly, low-income, the physically or mentally disabled, non-English speakers and the medically or chemically dependent.